 How should I store my capsules and for how long?

 It is recommnended to store your capsules in a cool, dark area, such as a cabinet.
 It is not recommended to store on a windowsill, in direct sunlight or in fridge due to high levels of moisture which can introduce bacterial growth.
 Capsules are safe for consuming until 2 years post encapsulation.
 6 months after birth, it is recommended to store in ziploc bag in freezer.
 I write the 6 week date on your capsule jar for convenience.

 Is there any time I should NOT take my capsules?

 If you have an illness, fever, cold/flu or mastitis it is recommended to stop taking your capsules immediately.
 Continuing to take them could cause the infection to linger in your system longer.
 Once your fever or illness is cleared you can begin taking the capsules again.

-If you are healthy but experiencing anxiousness, jitteriness, or insomnia, please contact me immediately as you may need to adjust your dosage.
+If you are healthy but experiencing anxiousness, jitteriness, or insomnia, please contact me immediately as you may need to adjust your intake.

 Encapsulation - the process of dehydrating your placenta to be consumed in capsule form.
 Can be encapsulated using the Raw or Basic Heated method by your choice.
 I will pick up and deliver back to you at home or hospital.
 Portions of your placenta can still be used for prints and tinctures for additional cost (see below) ~ $250

-Print - a print of your placenta's fetal side or "tree of life" using either natural dyes or food colours depending on your choice.
+Print - a print of your placenta's fetal side or "tree of life" using either natural blood or food colours depending on your choice.
 Placenta can then be encapsulated, buried in ceremony, or made into a tincture for additional cost.